LubinKerhuel/hugo/content/docs/inverted-pendulum.md

 $$

 With $ \\{ \vec{i},\vec{j} \\} $ the earth reference frame and $ \\{ \vec{r},\vec{n} \\} $ the pendulum frame (rod and normal direction).
+$m$ is the mass of the pendulum (without the trolley).
+$l$ is the distance from the inter-wheels axis to the center of mass of the pendulum (without the trolley)

 $$
 \left\\{ \begin{array}{rcl}